top of page

 However, it can be hard to deliver care the way we had hoped to when not only are we struggling to take of ourselves, but we are also unsupported in the workspace - with staff shortages, bullying and dealing with escalating behaviour all commonplace.

-My mission is to SUPPORT healthcare staff who are struggling with issues such as burnout, compassion fatigue, or PTSD via personalised 1:1 coaching, and to EMPOWER anyone working in the mental health or health space with accurate evidence-based, trauma-informed understandings and approaches that I have drawn from my 20 years + experience working in mental health to help you to be an autonomous, confident and resilient practitioner via Clinical Supervision
+My mission is to SUPPORT nurses who are struggling with issues such as burnout, compassion fatigue, or PTSD via personalised 1:1 coaching, and to EMPOWER anyone working in the mental health or health space with accurate evidence-based, trauma-informed understandings and approaches that I have drawn from my 20 years + experience working in mental health to help you to be an autonomous, confident and resilient practitioner via Clinical Supervision

 See below for more details.